Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Experience:

-- Assisted with market research and data analysis for clients of various kinds
+- Assisted with market analysis and research for various clients

 - Achieved proficiency for Excel and PowerPoint